wolfSSL/wolfTPM/docs/FWTPM.md

-# wolfTPM fwTPM -- Firmware TPM 2.0
+# wolfTPM fwTPM (fTPM / swtpm) -- Firmware TPM 2.0

 ## Overview

-The wolfTPM fwTPM is a portable firmware TPM 2.0 implementation built entirely on wolfCrypt cryptographic primitives.
+The wolfTPM fwTPM (industry terms: fTPM, swtpm-compatible) is a portable firmware TPM 2.0 implementation built entirely on wolfCrypt cryptographic primitives.
 It provides a standards-compliant TPM 2.0 command processor as a standalone server process (`fwtpm_server`) implementing 105 of 113 commands from the TPM 2.0 v1.38 specification (93% coverage).
 The